 Today, we’re looking at what’s special about the 1:1 ratio of CBD: THC.
 Many medical marijuana patients find this ratio nothing short of miraculous.
 But why?
 This article dives into some studies into the ratio and why it’s effective.

 In addition to reading this article, we recommend that you speak to your physician while you’re applying for your medical marijuana card to get a personalized dosage recommendation.

 Download Our 1 Pager Guide to Dosing Medical Marijuana

-Of this, there is no doubt: the “best ratio” varies from person-to-person and condition-to-condition.
-Some types of cancer require high amounts of THC in order to treat properly, whilst other types of cancer require more cannabidiol (CBD) than (THC), especially with conditions like oestrogen-positive breast cancer, where too much THC may cause the cancer to grow.
-Other factors that affect how one responds to specific cannabinoids include age, gender, and to some extent weight.
-You can see read more about different cannabinoids and terpenes in our handy table here.
+To be clear, the “best ratio” of cannabinoids varies from person to person and condition to condition.
+For example, some types of cancer require high amounts of THC to treat properly, while other types of cancer require more cannabidiol (CBD) than THC, especially with conditions like estrogen-positive breast cancer.
+Age, gender, and even weight can also affect the individual’s response to specific cannabinoids in particular ratios.
+You can learn more about different cannabinoids and terpenes in our handy table.

 However, for many people, the magic ratio of THC to CBD is 1:1.
-Why is this?
-We look at a few reasons why.
+In this article, we explore the existing evidence to find a few reasons why.

 Sativex and the Initial GW Pharmaceuticals Studies